The GRI is building WashU’s capacity in geospatial science

 The Geospatial Research Initiative (GRI) is an intensive two-year project to build excellence in Geospatial research across all schools at Washington University.
 GRI aims to make WashU a preeminent international leader in global, interdisciplinary, geospatial research by 2030.

-Seed grants will address significant geospatial research problems that have a strong potential for future external funding.
+Seed grants should address significant geospatial research problems and have a strong potential for future external funding.
 Seed grants can be used to gather pilot data, perform preliminary analyses, or produce analytical tools with a goal of successfully competing for future sponsored research opportunities.
+Priority will be given to projects with clearly defined outcomes and concrete plans for how they will be accomplished within the period of performance.

 Our Mission